rg-repo/nodeboilerplate/README.md

 - [ ] APIs for todo (sample feature)
 - [x] update swagger docs
 - [x] redis and elasticsearch setup (establishing of connections)
-- [ ] Redis integration with APIs and services
+- [x] Redis use case and helper functions
 - [ ] Elastic search integration with APIs and services
 - [ ] Testing setup write sample tests
 - [ ] upgrade the mysql version (in docker container)
 - [ ] upgrade the node version for the application(in docker container setup)
+- [ ] Sentry integregration

 # File and Folder naming conventions